-Figure 26 : results on synthetic data.

 Conclusion

-This study aimed to characterize eye movement under cognitive load conditions in naturalistic environments using Virtual Reality.
-The primary findings indicate that the depth of the object significantly influences both trial duration and the number of saccades, while the presence of clutter does not appear to have a substantial effect.
+In conclusion, this study achieved its primary objective of developing an integrative framework that combines VR technology with eye-tracking measurements to monitor attentional focus in naturalistic environments.
+We successfully demonstrated the feasibility of collecting and analyzing eye-tracking data within immersive VR scenarios, providing a robust foundation for studying attention in real-world-like conditions.
+The primary findings for my test case indicate that the depth of the object and presence of clutter both does not appear to have a substantial effect.
 These results were consistent across both the original dataset, which included data from three participants, and the analysis of 10,000 synthetic samples using logistic regression.

 The finding that object depth, rather than clutter, impacts eye movement and response times has important implications for the design of virtual environments trials.
 It suggests that when designing tasks where visual search efficiency is crucial, attention should be given to the spatial arrangement and depth of objects.
 This is particularly relevant in fields such as military training, aviation, and education, where understanding how depth affects cognitive load could lead to more effective training scenarios for example.

-One of the key limitations of this study is the small sample size of the original data, with only three participants.
-This limits the generalizability of the findings.
+One of the key limitations of this study is the small sample size of the original data.
+However, a central objective of the study was to develop the experimental paradigm and framework, as well as to explore the feasibility of using eye-tracking data from the VR system.
+The study was not primarily designed to draw definitive conclusions from the results.
+Achieving stronger statistical power would require a significantly larger sample size, which was beyond the scope of this initial investigation.
+It is important to emphasize this point to clarify the study's focus and limitations.
 Additionally, the study was conducted using only one object size, which may not fully capture the range of possible effects on eye movement and cognitive load.

 Future research could explore the impact of varying object sizes on eye movement patterns to determine if smaller objects might influence cognitive load differently.
 Expanding the participant pool and including a more diverse range of scenarios could also help validate the findings and explore the effects of clutter in more complex environments.
 Additionally, further studies could investigate the interactions between depth and other environmental factors in more detail.